Enriqueta García Martín

-Enriqueta García y Martín de Cazañas was a prominent Cuban socialite, landowner, and agricultural businesswoman.
+Enriqueta García y Martín de Cazañas (1862–1930) was a prominent Cuban socialite, landowner, and agricultural businesswoman.

 Life

 Family and early life

-Enriqueta García y Martín was born on November 3, 1862, in Matanzas, Cuba to the wealthy García family of Spain and was noted for her distinctly European features of fair skin and blonde hair.
+Enriqueta García y Martín was born on November 3, 1862, in Matanzas, Cuba to the wealthy García family of Spain.
 Their family was of considerable prominence in the broader Matanzas province.
 Her brother, Félix García y Martín (sometimes misprinted as Telix), was a doctor and a regional insurgent leader in Matanzas during the Cuban War of Independence.
 After the war, he continued to be an active medical figure in the region and assisted American forces stationed there during the ensuing period following the conclusion of the Spanish–American War.
 Dr. García then became second highest-ranking doctor in the Matanzas province and was later promoted to Chief Doctor of the Port of Matanzas, Head of Administration.

 As her brother focused his efforts and attention to his medical, political, and administrative career, Enriqueta became heiress to the García estate and administrator of its properties and financial holdings.
 At sixteen she was the subject of a poem included in the 1878 literary collection Jardín Matancero ("Matanzas Garden").
 The publication was dedicated to the debutantes of the Matanzas region in which a flower-themed poem was dedicated to each "blossoming" socialite.

 García resided in historic Camarioca, in close proximity to the famed Varadero resort town, now incorporated into the nearby region of Cárdenas.
 She was molded by her upbringing in the broader Cárdenas community, which was founded by old Spanish aristocracy in 1828 and housed many elite European families.
 By García's lifetime, the area had a distinct Southern American influence and was known as the "Charleston of the Caribbean" due to its unique design that broke with the traditional central-plaza Spanish layout found in much of Latin America, instead using a North American grid pattern modeled on the city of Charleston.
 Its unique character, complete with straight and narrow streets and horse-drawn carriages, attracted an influx of European families from Spain, France, Italy, and the United Kingdom, such as the Garcías and the Martins.
 These factors would influence her later travel and the upbringing of her children.